 Betty and Me #60 (Sept.
 1974)

 Looking back, what strikes me about this list is just how diverse the available genres still were in the early to mid-1970s.
 By the early 80s, of course, the Harvey comics were gone and Archie was running on fumes pretty much, along with horror anthologies, leaving superheroes as basically the only ones left standing.
-But back then you’d find plenty of Archies and Harveys on the stands alongside your Marvels and DCs.
+But in ’74 you could still find plenty of Archies and Harveys on the stands alongside your Marvels and DCs.

 The most noteworthy book here is ASM #136—my first proper solo Spidey comic.
 In it, he faces off with his archenemy the Green Goblin.
 (Or at least a version of the Goblin, as it’s Harry Osborn under the mask.
 As we all know, there’s only one true Goblin and that’s Norman.)
 It was a tidy tale with terrific action and great art by Ross Andru.
 In addition to a fantastic double-page spread in the middle of the book, Andru also gives us some great close-ups of the Goblin in all his maniacal glory: